3drobotics/solodevguide/book/hardware-accessorybay.md

 21. | GND | Ground reference on Solo system.
 22. | N/C |
 23. | BUS ID |
-24. | SER5 RX (DEBUG) | UART5 RX input to Pixhawk 2.
+24. | SER5 RX (DEBUG) | UART5 RX input to Pixhawk&trade; 2.
-25. | SER2CT | UART2 CTS input to Pixhawk 2 for flow control.
+25. | SER2CT | UART2 CTS input to Pixhawk&trade; 2 for flow control.
 Connect to device's RTS pin.
-26. | SER2Rx | UART3 TX signal from Pixhawk 2.
+26. | SER2Rx | UART3 TX signal from Pixhawk&trade; 2.
 Connect to device RX pin.
 Voltage is 3.3V.
 27. | 3DRID | USB ID pin for OTG port on iMX6 OTG port
 28. | GND | Ground reference on Solo system.
 29. | GND | Ground reference on Solo system.
 30. | BATT | 12V to 16.8V.
 Maximum combined current off bus (pins 15 and 30) is 1.1A (fuse: 1812L110/24DR).
 Maximum combined power 18.5W.

 <aside class="note">
-The CAN (<a href="http://uavcan.org/UAVCAN)">UAVCAN</a>) and SERIAL BUS connections to Pixhawk are "not supported" by 3DR for external developer use.
+The CAN (<a href="http://uavcan.org/UAVCAN)">UAVCAN</a>) and SERIAL BUS connections to Pixhawk&trade; are "not supported" by 3DR for external developer use.
 </aside>